swiyu-admin-ch/community/tech-concepts/expand-migrate-contract-pattern.md

 # Expand-Migrate-Contract Pattern

 In order to avoid breaking changes in the swiyu Trust Infrastructure we apply the Expand - Contract Pattern with an additional step.
-Expand-Migrate-Contract works by breaking down changes that are by themselves breaking, i.e. not backward compatible into three distinct, backward compatible phases.
+Expand-Migrate-Contract works by breaking down changes that are by themselves breaking (i.e. not backward compatible) into three distinct, backward compatible phases.

 ![emc-pattern](https://github.com/swiyu-admin-ch/swiyu-admin-ch.github.io/blob/main/assets/images/EMC-Pattern.png)

 ## Chronological order

 For the swiyu Public Beta Trust Infrastructure, the timeframe for the migrate step will be approximately one month.
+For the productive infrastructure we will extend this timeframe to 3 months (working hypothesis).
 The expand step from our side will be announced as early as possible.

 ### Analysis and Preparation